Learn more about Flexible Learning Days

 - To minimize the disruption to academic progress caused with school closures by making those out-of-school days as educationally productive and engaging as possible.

 - To allow JPS grades 5-12 students an opportunity to practice the kind of online learning that is increasingly part of both college study and workplace training.

 - To maximize the use of JPS one-to-one technology.

 Students in grades K-4: Students should spend some time outside and with family - play games, read books and enjoy some physical activity.
 Families and students may also be asked to access and work through Flexible “Online Asynchronous Learning” Activity Boards posted on each grade level’s website.
 Teachers are available via email to support student learning and connect with families.

-Students in grades 5-12: will complete assignments posted on Google Classroom, the school’s online learning platform.
+Students in grades 5-12: Students will complete assignments posted on Google Classroom, the school’s online learning platform.
 All assignments will be posted by 10:00am with teachers available to answer questions via email throughout the day until 3:00pm.
-It is understood that students will have a wide variety of responsibilities at home during Flexible Learning Days and that some may not have access to the internet.
+However, it is understood that students will have a wide variety of responsibilities at home during Flexible Learning Days and that some may not have access to the internet.
 Staff members understand this and will be flexible with those situations.
 However, the expectation is that students will complete the work in a timely manner as developed between student and teacher.

 Students with disabilities, as required under Chapter 125A, will have assignments designed to meet the needs of IEP/504 plans.